 - What happens in family therapy

-You would create a similar keyword group for your patients who are couples and for parents-children.
+You would create keyword groups for your clients who are couples and for parents and their child.
 You should also think about why a person is searching for a particular keyword phrase.
 Are they ready to act, or are they still in the initial “what happens in family therapy” stage?

 Ideally, the content you create will reach your prospective client at every stage of the consideration process, from initial questions about your service to how to reach you when they’re finally ready to make contact.

 Your job now is to draw a strong keyword phrase from your list for each page of the website.
 There are a few questions to ask during this process: